-I’ve gotten quite a few emails lately from some readers about nutrition, making a career change & applying to grad school.
-I guess it’s that time of year with many applications due in December & January.
+Over the years I’ve gotten quite a few emails lately from some readers about nutrition, making a career change, and applying to graduate school.

-I remember being just as confused when I first started looking into nutrition programs – so I decided to put together a FAQ post to share some of my background, experiences and advice!
+I remember being just as confused when I first started looking into nutrition programs, so I decided to put together a FAQ post to share some of my background, experiences, and advice as it pertains to changing careers and going back to school to become a dietitian.

 Did you study nutrition as an undergrad?